MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-screen-sharing.md

 A remote collaborator on Microsoft Teams (PC, Mac, or mobile) can share their desktop or application screen to help a Dynamics 365 Guides user identify and/or resolve a problem.
 For example, the remote collaborator might want to share a video or a series of instructions in a PowerPoint presentation.

 > [!NOTE]
 > Dynamics 365 Guides does not support interactive screen-sharing content.
-For example, you can't share a PowerPoint presentation in presentation mode.
+For example, you can't share a PowerPoint presentation in Presenter view.

 For other types of files, the remote collaborator can share a file through Teams chat.
 The remote collaborator can share the following types of files through Teams chat: .jpg, .bmp, .png, .tif/.tiff, .pdf, still gif.